 The Principal Sponsor of WTA Modis provided the door prize; a Google Home Mini bundle!
 Nitin Vashisht was the lucky winner.

-One of the most popular stalls at the event: Young Engineers!
+One of the most popular booths at the event: Young Engineers!

 From left to right: Vincent Lam, Principal Consultant at illuminance Solutions and Mihi Doraliyagoda, Project Manager & Consultant at illuminance Solutions and Product Manager for Aboriginal Trust Management System (ATMS).